bhhbazinga/HazardPointer/README.md

 # HazardPointer
-Hazard Pointer is a method of memory management in multithreaded programs.
+Hazard Pointer implemented in C++ with RAII style.